Log your layout

 How to generate a log file and add log messages

-To activate logging in Nazca you can utilize the nd.logfile()
+To activate logging in Nazca you can utilize the nd.logfile(name, stdout, level)

-The logger starts directly when called, adding e.g. the Nazca-Design version.
+The logger starts directly when called, adding the date-time and the Nazca-Design version.
 Hence, by the placing the logger above other Nazca imports, those (nazca) modules’ log messages are added to the Nazca log file, such as module (pdk) versions.

 # example created by Bright Photonics import nazca as nd # start logging: nd.logfile(name=__file__, stdout=False) # adding your own log messages to the log file: nd.logger.info('my info') nd.logger.warning('my warning') nd.logger.error('my error')